 The Holy Theophany, also known as the Epiphany, the Celebration of the Lights, or ta Fota (the…

-Pomegranate is an ancient red fruit, which has been the symbol of fertility, prosperity and…
+The pomegranate is an ancient red fruit that has been the symbol of fertility, prosperity…

 The recipe for Vasilopita differs from region to region across Greece.
 Mostly it is sweet,…